GUARANTEED DEPARTURES

 - International flights;

-- Nepalese entry visa fee;
+- Nepalese entry visa fee

 - Personal climbing equipment;

-- All kind of personal expenses;
+- All kinds of personal expenses;

 - Icefall fees garbage deposit (sharing with another member) if applicable;